mblayman/mattlayman.com/content/understand-django/2020-06-25-store-data-with-models.md

 from the other Django applications that we included are also applied.

+If you run the `migrate` command again, you won't see the same output.
+That's because Django keeps tracks of which migrations were applied.
+The migration system will only execute any *unapplied* migrations.

 Those are the fundamentals
 of migrations.
 You can also use migrations